 Main content

+Dementia is a progressive condition that affects the brain in a variety of ways.
 Dementia is an umbrella term for over 100 different types of diseases and symptoms, and it's possibly to have more than one type.

 We do not yet know exactly what causes dementia.
 Medical researchers all over the world are working to find causes and develop treatments.